PedroMagar/MISA-O/README.md

 **Multiply**: The area/power cost of a hardware multiplier is high for this class of core, and the **base opcode map is full**.
 Comparable minimal CPUs also omit MUL.
 Software emulation (shift-add) handles 4/8/16-bit cases well, so the practical impact is low.
 But there is a plan to create an extension (CFG reserved = 1) that will replace non-mandatory instructions by new ones, like **MAD**, DIV, Vector MAD or other arithmetic operations.
 The idea behind having MUL instruction is to keep open the possibility of an implementation that could run DOOM.

-**CSR Bank (Control & Extensions)**: To support richer control, debugging and future extensions, MISA-O also reserves space for a small CSR bank (up to 16 × 16-bit registers, 32 bytes total), exposed via optional `CSRLD`/`CSRST` instructions that reuse RACC/RRS opcodes in LK16 and use their immediate nibble as index.
+**CSR Bank (Control & Extensions)**: To support richer control, debugging and future extensions, MISA-O also reserves space for a small CSR bank (up to 16 × 16-bit registers, 32 bytes total), exposed via optional `CSRLD`/`CSRST` instructions that reuse the RACC/RRS opcodes in LK16 and use the instruction’s immediate nibble as CSR index (0–15).
 This CSR bank can host core control bits, extended interrupt state or configuration for the MAD profile and other vendor-specific features, without bloating the baseline register file.
 As with the arithmetic extensions, CSR access is initially treated as a custom/optional feature to be prototyped and validated before being committed to the core specification.

 **MAD Profile**: A complementary *MAD Profile (Multiply-Add & Derivatives)* is under evaluation to extend the arithmetic capabilities of MISA-O without impacting the baseline datapath.
 This profile introduces a compact MAD unit (8-bit×8-bit → 16-bit accumulate) along with lightweight arithmetic helpers such as MIN/MAX, enabling more efficient inner loops for graphics, audio and fixed-point workloads.
 The profile may also integrate access to a small bank of CSRs to expose configuration, control or per-function state with lower software overhead.
 Both the MAD unit and the CSR mechanism remain optional and experimental: they are implemented as custom extensions first, allowing area/latency evaluation before deciding whether promotion into an official profile is justified.